RohanJasoria/QueryAI/README.md

 **QueryAI** is a Python-based project designed to provide accurate, context-aware answers to user queries.
 By leveraging the power of the **SentenceTransformer** library, QueryAI efficiently stores summary documents as vectors in an Elasticsearch database.
 It exposes a **RESTful API** that allows users to ask questions related to the stored context.

 When a user submits a query, QueryAI retrieves the most relevant information using KNN search i.e. K nearest neighbours.
-The retrieved answers are then refined accordong to the asked question and converted into a human-readable format using the T5 model which is provided by the Hugging Face Transformers library, ensuring that the response is both accurate and easy to understand.
+The retrieved answers are then refined according to the asked question and converted into a human-readable format using the T5 model which is provided by the Hugging Face Transformers library, ensuring that the response is both accurate and easy to understand.

 ## RESTful API